Disney PhotoPass: Premium services

 The Memory Maker photo package allows unlimited photo downloads, taken by PhotoPass photographers, and in-ride attraction photos and videos.
 Disney PhotoPass Lenses launched with the Disney Genie+ service on October 19, 2021, using augmented reality (AR) technology to place characters, themed effects, or animations in the frame, in collaboration with Snapchat.
 Capture Your Moment is a private 20-minute photography session offered at Walt Disney World Resort and Disneyland Resort, in specific locations within each resort's theme parks.

 Other

-Although Disney Cruise Line offers photography services within their fleet, it is offered through a contracted professional photography company.
-While photo editing options are offered onboard, similar to PhotoPass, photos taken in Disney ships are exclusively available for the duration of each itinerary.
+Although Disney Cruise Line offers photography services in all of their ships, they are offered through a contracted professional photography company.
+Services similar to PhotoPass are offered onboard, including photo editing and private sessions, however, photos taken on Disney ships are exclusively available for the duration of each itinerary.